vertica/vertica-python/CONTRIBUTING.md

 Add appropriate tests for the bug’s or feature's behavior, run the test suite again and ensure that all tests pass.
 Here is the guideline for writing test:
  - Tests should be easy for any contributor to run.
 Contributors may not get complete access to their Vertica database, for example, they may only have a non-admin user with write privileges to a single schema, and the database may not be the latest version.
 We encourage tests to use only what they need and nothing more.
  - If there are requirements to the database for running a test, the test should adapt to different situations and never report a failure.
-For example, if a test depends on a multi-node database, it should check the number of DB nodes first, and skip itself when it connects to a single-node database.
+For example, if a test depends on a multi-node database, it should check the number of DB nodes first, and skip itself when it connects to a single-node database (see helper function `require_DB_nodes_at_least()` in `vertica_python/tests/integration_tests/base.py`).

 ## Step 5: Push and Rebase